samelstob/notes/management-notes/database/oracle-parallel-execution.md

 in serial.
   - Partition Wise operations can minimise this overhead

+## XXXSE Charateristics of a "good" PX execution

+* Workers are kept busy throughout the execution
+* Right number of workers (too many and they are waiting, too few and there are unused resources)
+* Stable
+* Minimal temp tablespace usage (although could this be reduced with dedicated SSD temp?)
+  - Minimal buffered operations?
+* Efficient - ideally 1/nth the time of the serial version
+* Skew - even distribution of work through all operations
+* One DFO tree - to avoid complications of multiple trees
+* What about CPU, memory and I/O usage?
+* Can scale to more PX servers as traffic increases

 ## Method - SQL Monitoring

-* Look at Activity tab and check how the actual degree of parallelism throughout the execution
+1. Look at Activity tab and check the actual degree of parallelism throughout the execution

-* Look at the Parallel tab and check for skew
+2. Look at the Parallel tab and check for skew

-* Look at Plan Statistics tab
+3. Look at Plan Statistics tab

 ## PX Distribution and Skew

-* PX skew is not uncommon but hard detect and measure and therefore possible one of the most overlooked and underestimated performance problems.
+* PX skew is not uncommon but hard detect and measure and therefore possibly one of the most overlooked and underestimated performance problems.

 * Look at the Parallel tab in SQL Monitoring to check skew

 * ASH can be used for analysing PX skew - XPLAN_ASH

-* Methods for influence skew
+* Methods for influencing skew
   - Data volume estimates
-  - Query hint - PQ_DISTRIBUTE, join order
+  - Query hints - PQ_DISTRIBUTE, join order
   - Partition wise operations
   - Rewrite queries
   - Change application design